I got a call from Bhavik, I look after his equity portfolio and finance planning.

 His core problems were still unattended and unsolved.

-One of the major pain points was lack of a proper investment advisor.
+One of the major pain points was the lack of a proper investment advisor.

 In my years of experience, I have seen that the majority of products sold in banks are mis-selling.